 I had a sensor that was off 4 mmol/L (72 mg/dL) (the different between the sensor and blood glucose measurement was 4 mmol/L (72 mg/dL)) and the customer service didn't accept that as a fault of the sensor, because I had only scanned at the moment of the blood glucose measurement.

-The source of Juggluco can be found at: https://github.com/j-kaltes/Juggluco
+Juggluco's source code can be found at: https://github.com/j-kaltes/Juggluco

 Juggluco 4.13.0 and later contains support for NFC NovoPen® 6 & NovoPen Echo®Plus insulin pens.
 Just hold the back of the pen to the NFC sensor in your phone with Juggluco in the foreground.
 Thereafter, you can specify with what label the new values have to be saved.
 For the case you have previously entered the insulin dose data by hand, you can specify that only doses after a certain date and time should be added.